 Who Can I Turn to For Help?

-For assistance with technical problems that prevent you from operating normally within the lab, you may contact the Ross Helpdesk.
+For assistance with technical problems that prevent you from operating normally within the lab, you may contact Ross Classroom Support.

 For instruction or guidance on how to use the software, refer to the links at right.
 There are also many useful resources online that you may seek out.